The American Academy of Pediatrics (AAP) recommends that children get 3 doses of the

 If I want my child to get the HPV vaccine, will he think I approve of teen sex?

 A study showed that preteens and teens who got HPV vaccine

 did not start having sex at an earlier age than those who did not receive the vaccine.
 If you are concerned that your child will assume you are “giving them permission to have sex,” tell your child what’s important to you.

 “I think you are much too young for sex, but it is important for you to be as protected as possible when the day comes.
 That is why you should get the HPV vaccine now.”

 Pediatricians recommend HPV vaccine for preteens ages 11 to 12 because younger people have a stronger immune response to the vaccine.
 Also, people need all 3 doses before being exposed to the virus in order to be fully protected.
 Remind your child that when he/she does become sexually active, it will still be important to practice safe sex to prevent pregnancy and

 If I haven’t had “the sex talk” with my child, should I start now?

-If you have not already talked to your preteen or teen about sex, now is a good time to start.
+You do not have to discuss sex with your preteens before giving them the HPV vaccine.
+However, if you and your child are ready to have this conversation, now is a good time to start.
 Many children receive sex education in school at about age 11 or 12.
 When you talk about sex don’t focus only on infections and pregnancy.
 Also, share facts and give your child guidance about making smart, safe choices around sex.
 The key is to let your children know that they can freely come to you with questions about sex.